|

 the difference was amazing.

-speaker.
-It did improve the sound, but the
+The speaker was replaced.
+It improved the sound, but not the

 Once you listen to the radio with headphones you probably